tensorflow/hub/docs/basics.md

 m = hub.Module("https://tfhub.dev/google/progan-128/1")
 ```

-results in downloading the unpacked version of the module in
+results in downloading and unpacking the module into `/my_module_cache`.
-`/my_module_cache`.

 ## Applying a Module